MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

 ### Remarks
  `TransparentBlt` is supported for source bitmaps of 4 bits per pixel and 8 bits per pixel.
 Use [CImage::AlphaBlend](#cimage__alphablend) to specify 32 bits-per-pixel bitmaps with transparency.

  This method is applicable to Microsoft Windows 2000, Windows 98, and later systems.
-See [TransparentBlt](http://msdn.microsoft.com/library/windows/desktop/dd145141) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.
+See [TransparentBlt](http://msdn.microsoft.com/library/windows/desktop/dd145141) in the Windows SDK and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.

 ### Example
  [!code-cpp[NVC_ATLMFC_Utilities#199](../../snippets/cpp/VS_Snippets_Cpp/NVC_ATLMFC_Utilities/Cpp/MyDlg.cpp#199)]